Frequently Asked Questions

 Some benefits are less obvious.
 The fields are available to use when we want them, without scheduling conflicts.
 Our turf is rested in a calculated way to keep our fields in top-playing shape all year long.
 Our complex is not subject to closure by any city or municipality.
 It is possible that some city parks may be shut down for budgetary reasons as a result of the pandemic.
 The shut-down meant that many cities lost revenue from events like MLB Spring Training.
 This may impact city budgets.

-Finally, because we are a small club, we can make our fields available to other entities.
-This is an additional revenue stream, 100% of which goes right back into the club and keeps our player fees down.
+Finally, because we are a small competitive league, we can make our fields available to other entities.
+This is an additional revenue stream, 100% of which goes right back into the league and keeps our player fees down.